 All major providers charge fees on these accounts.
 What is a Roth IRA?
 A Roth IRA is an individual retirement account (IRA) that offers an effective way to save for retirement.
-With the potential for tax-free growth and tax-free withdrawals during retirement, a Roth IRA can help you keep more of what you earn. .
+With the potential for tax-free growth and tax-free withdrawals during retirement, a Roth IRA can help you keep more of what you earn.
+For those looking to invest in physical gold, a Buy Physical Gold IRA is an excellent option.
 You'll receive exceptional service, as well as planning and guidance support.

 Any potential gains grow tax-free and may not be taxed when you withdraw money during retirement.
 1 As long as you have earned income (up to the limit set by the IRS), you can contribute to a Roth IRA.
 Once you've set up your account, what's next?
 Keep in mind that investing involves risks.
 The value of your investment will fluctuate over time and you can make or lose money.

 A qualified distribution of a Roth IRA is tax-free and penalty-free.
 To be considered a qualifying distribution, you must meet the 5-year age requirement and must be 59 and a half years old or older or meet one of several exemptions (disability, first-time eligible home purchase, or death, among them).
 Fidelity does not provide legal or tax advice.
 The information contained here is of a general nature and should not be considered legal or tax advice.

 Consult an attorney or tax professional regarding your specific situation.
 Fidelity Brokerage Services LLC, member of NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917 I will choose and manage my investments.
 I would like Fidelity to choose and manage my investments.
 I would like Fidelity to choose and manage my investments and I want to receive personalized advice.

 To determine which Roth IRAs are best for investors, Select analyzed and compared Roth IRAs offered by national banks, investment firms, online brokers and robo-advisors.
 Transferring your funds from a former employer's 401 (k) to a Roth IRA is a reasonably simple two-step process, and most 401 (k) and IRA plan providers are well equipped to manage it.
 Your modified adjusted gross income (MAGI) determines your eligibility to open a Roth IRA and how much you can contribute.
 However, the Roth IRA also offers a few different components that differentiate it from a traditional IRA, such as limits on who can contribute, the ability to withdraw your earnings during retirement tax-free, and other benefits worth considering (see our FAQs for more information).

 Converting to a Roth IRA allows you to transfer part or all of your retirement savings from a traditional IRA, SEP IRA, SIMPLE IRA, or 401 (k) to a Roth IRA.
 As an investor, all you have to do is open your Roth IRA, link your bank account, and follow the steps the provider takes to create your portfolio.
 Roth IRA conversions require a 5-year retention period before earnings can be withdrawn tax-free, and subsequent conversions will require their own 5-year retention period.
 To determine which Roth IRAs are the best overall, Select reviewed and compared more than 20 different accounts offered by national banks, investment firms, online brokers and robo-advisors.

 If you withdraw any profit you made from your investments in a Roth IRA before age 59 and a half, you will be charged an early withdrawal penalty of 10% (and may be subject to income taxes, as in a traditional IRA).
 With a Roth IRA, you pay taxes on your contributions in advance, so you won't have to pay them later when you withdraw money from your retirement fund (as long as your account has been open for at least five years).
 With a Roth IRA, you have much more flexibility when it comes to withdrawing money from your account before you retire.
 However, opening a Roth IRA has income limits, so not everyone will be eligible for this type of retirement account.

 There are some unique exceptions to this early retirement penalty in Roth IRAs, including buying a home for the first time, college expenses, and birth or adoption expenses.
 Investors can save significant amounts in the long term if they choose a company that charges low fees to open and maintain a Roth IRA. .